 In the U.S., we have Mother's Day and Father's Day, but in Korea, they combine the two and call it "Parent's Day."
 Three days before Parent's Day is Children's Day, a holiday that gives Korean children lots of candy, money, and computer games.
 It's a big week for families.
 Children's Day fell on a Wednesday and I'm neither a parent nor child, so all I got was the day off.
 Woo hoo hoo!

 The weather here in Daegu went from mild spring-like to summer seemingly overnight, so I thought an outdoor adventure would be fun.
 I asked one of my coworkers, Kyoung Mi if she wanted to join my adventure on our day of freedom.
 She suggested we visit one of the largest Buddhist temples in Korea, Hae-in-sa Temple (if you've been paying attention, that's He-in temple Temple).
-It's pronounced "hey-een-sah."
+It's pronounced "

 The gate leading in.